-Musicians will appreciate bottled water and tea/coffee/biscuits upon arrival.
-Meals are always welcome, though generally not required unless your event is around dinner time or goes on late into the evening.
+Bottled water and tea/coffee/biscuits upon arrival are appreciated.
+Meals are also welcome, though generally not required unless your event is runs over a meal time or goes on late into the evening.

 Yes, in warm weather and with appropriate rain cover (a marquee or tent) and amplification.
 It’s important that you let the singer know if you want them to perform outside so that they can bring the correct equipment and clothing.

 Singers can tailor their outfit to your event – smart casual, white tie, tuxedo, floor-length gowns, cocktail dresses, or just all black are all possible.

 Generally, a singer will perform one, two or three sets of 45-minutes each, unless otherwise requested.
 Musicians generally ask for breaks of at least 15 minutes between sets, which is important if they don’t want to strain or injure their voice.

 During a wedding ceremony, a singer will usually sing 3-4 songs, often as the bride arrives, during the signing of the register, and as the newlywed couple exit.

 During a reception or party, sets are usually 2 x 45 minutes with a 15-minute break between sets.
 Browse our wedding singers and contact your favourite to find out how they can perform for you.